NVIDIA/TransformerEngine/docs/api/jax.rst

 ------------------------------------
 * BATCH_AXES: The logical axis of batch dimension.
 It is usually sharded along DP + FSDP on Mesh.
 * SEQLEN_AXES: The logical axis of sequence length dimension.
 It is usually not sharded.
 * SEQLEN_TP_AXES: The logical axis of sequence length dimension.
-It is usually not sharded along TP on Mesh.
+It is usually sharded along TP on Mesh.
 * HEAD_AXES: The logical axis of head dimension of MHA.
-It is usually not sharded along TP on Mesh.
+It is usually sharded along TP on Mesh.
 * HIDDEN_AXES: The logical axis of hidden dimension.
 It is usually not sharded.
 * HIDDEN_TP_AXES: The logical axis of hidden dimension.
-It is usually not sharded along TP on Mesh.
+It is usually sharded along TP on Mesh.
 * JOINED_AXES: The logical axis of non-defined dimension.
 It is usually not sharded.